zbo14/sourcery/README.md

   \___j \___/  \__,_jl__j\_j \____jl_____jl__j\_jl____/

-Usage: sourcery [options] <file>
+Usage: sourcery [options]

 Options:
   -V, --version                      output the version number -d, --domains <list>               comma-separated list of root domains; sourcery looks for results under these domains -e, --extensions <list>            comma-separated list of extensions; sourcery parses results from files with these extensions
-  -o, --output <dir>                 path to output directory (default: ".")
-  -p, --pause                        pause on last page -x, --proxy <[proto://]host:port>  use a proxy (e.g. Burp) for Chromium -h, --help                         display help for command
+  -f, --file <file>                  file containing URLs to visit (overrides -u) -o, --output <dir>                 path to output directory (default: "$PWD") -p, --pause                        pause on last page -u, --url <url>                    single URL to visit (implies -p) -x, --proxy <[proto://]host:port>  use a proxy (e.g. Burp) for Chromium -h, --help                         display help for command
 ```

-`sourcery` takes a `<file>` of URLs and visits them in serial.
-You can instruct `sourcery` to pause on the last webpage with the `-p` option, in case you want to manually navigate/test functionality. `sourcery` will continue to find endpoints, subdomains, and URLs.
+`sourcery` expects a single `--url` or `--file` of URLs and visits them in serial.
+You can instruct `sourcery` to pause on the last webpage with the `-p` option, in case you want to manually navigate/test functionality. `sourcery` will continue to find endpoints, subdomains, and URLs that fall under the specified `--domains`.